rutger-speksnijder/restphp/README.md

 ```sh
 composer require rutger/restphp dev-master
 ```
-Or you can download the package and create an autoloader for it (below is an example of how to do this).
+Or you can download the library and create an autoloader for it (below is an example of how to do this).

 ## Configuration
-Before you start using RestPHP change the default config.php file located in the package's folder.
+Before you start using RestPHP change the default config.php file located in the library's folder.
 You can also copy this file and place it in another location to create separate configurations for separate API's.

 If you want to use OAuth2 to secure your API, you will have to configure these settings: